eyeplum/swift-foundation-dev/README.md

 ## About Docker for Mac Beta

-I've been trying to use `Docker for Mac Beta` instead of `Docker Toolbox`, as `Docker for Mac` is now the recommanded tool to use docker on macOS.
+I've been trying to use `Docker for Mac Beta` instead of `Docker Toolbox`, as `Docker for Mac` is now the recommanded tool for using docker on macOS.

-Unfortunately, I found `Docker for Mac Beta` hangs (alot) in situations like out of memory, I/O error, etc. On contrast, `Docker Toolbox` will always responds with a proper error when one of these situation happens.
+Unfortunately, I found `Docker for Mac Beta` hangs (alot) in situations like out of memory, I/O error, etc. On contrast, `Docker Toolbox` will always respond with a proper error when one of these situation happens.

 So I recommand to use `Docker Toolbox` for now as it seems to be more reliable.